aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-03-07-data-redis-part-3.md

 ### 3 - RedisGears: Batch processing

 Once the data is collected in Redis, it might then enter the data preparation stage.
-Data preparation, often referred to as “pre-processing,” is the stage at which raw data is cleaned up and organized for the following stages of data processing.
+Data preparation, often referred to as “_pre-processing_”, is the stage at which raw data is cleaned up and organized for the following stages of data processing.
 For this, RedisGears allows a few operations to help filter errors and invalid values, then prepare data for the next steps.
 This step aims to eliminate bad data (redundant, incomplete, or incorrect data) and create high-quality data for the best data-driven decision-making.

 Remember this CSV [file](https://raw.githubusercontent.com/aelkouhen/aelkouhen.github.io/main/assets/data/airport.csv) that we ingested in Redis (see [Data & Redis part 1](https://aelkouhen.github.io/2023-02-21-data-redis-part-1/))